 PRO BONO WORK

-Connecticut Appleseed has given its “Diana M. Kleefeld Memorial Pro Bono Award” five times, to the following people and organizations:
+Connecticut Appleseed has given its “Diana M. Kleefeld Memorial Pro Bono Award” eight times, to the following people and organizations:

 - 2009 Day Pitney, LLP